 Pregnancy-Related Low Back Pain

-A long-standing debate in pregnancy care is whether Low Back Painor LBP is an inevitable process and allowed to resolve spontanouesly or perhaps could be prevented.
-This article reviews the clinical presentation and practical treatment and management strategies of Low Back Pain during pregnancy for patients.
+A long-standing debate in pregnancy care is whether Low Back Pain or LBP is an inevitable process and allowed to resolve spontaneously or perhaps could be prevented.
+This article reviews the clinical presentation, practical treatment and management strategies for Low Back Pain during pregnancy for patients.

 Low Back Pain (LBP) and posterior pelvic pain (PPP) were previously considered the same.
 Past research grouped these two conditions under a classification of “Low Back Pain.”
 However, they have been recently discretely described-and-measured.It is now evident that they require individual consideration for diagnosis and management.

 Low Back Pain represents a common pathophysiological process of pregnancy with a 9-month prevalence rate of approximately 50%.
 Despite an abundance of literature, Low Back Pain during pregnancy remains poorly understood.
 Current treatments are often ineffective, leaving physicians perplexed about how to manage patient symptoms.

 The general thinking is that nothing can be done to alleviate these problems short of the mother completing the pregnancy and to simply allow these symptoms to resolve spontaneously.
 But with careful diagnosis, appropriate treatment is possible.